ompatel215/FourwardLang/docs/specification.md

 ## Introduction

-**Fourward** is a simple, beginner-friendly programming language made for learning programming concepts while keeping things intuitive.
+**Fourward** is a simple, beginner friendly programming language made for learning programming concepts while keeping things intuitive.
 It emphasizes readability and straightforward syntax, making it ideal for first-time programmers.

 ---